spree/spree/guides/content/developer/core/payments.md

 end
 ```

-The result of this method determines if a payment will be automatically authorized or not during the processing of the payment.
+The result of this method determines if a payment will be automatically captured (true) or only authorized (false) during the processing of the payment.

 ## Payment Processing